Sachin Goyal

 FADU

-The Science of Data Filtering: Data Curation cannot be Compute Agnostic
+Scaling Laws for Data Filtering--Data Curation cannot be Compute Agnostic

 Sachin Goyal*, Pratyush Maini*, Zachary Lipton, Aditi Raghunathan , Zico Kolter